Where We Be

 You can't get much smaller or quainter than

-.
+Gimmelwald.
 Fans of travel guru Rick Steves

-will tell you he waxes euphoric about Gimmel
+will tell you he waxes euphoric about Gimmel-

 wald, whether in summer or winter, and with

 good reason.
-This is an adorable
+This is an adorable little town,

-nd it's less touristed than other towns in the
+and it's less touristed than other towns in the

+Jungfrau region.
 The one downside: it's less

 convenient as a base than, say, Lauterbrunnen

 or Grindelwald.
-Being off on its own is both
+Being off on its own is both a

 blessing and a curse.

-buy when visiting the Jungfrau region for six
+people buy when visiting the Jungfrau region

-days or more doesn't cover the gondola ride up
+, doesn't cover the gondola

-and down from Gimmelwald to the valley.
+ride up and down from Gimmelwald to the

-this area called the Schilthorn Pass.
-Because
+just for this area called the Schilthorn Pass.

-our weekly weather forecast looked so crummy,
+Because our weekly weather forecast looked

-decided to opt for the less expensive
+so crummy, we opted for the less expensive

 Schilthorn Pass instead of the Jungfrau Pass --